In order to consider the implications of copyright for your research publications, it is important to understand some of the basics of copyright.

 Copyright is a legal concept that 'protects your work and stops others from using it without your permission' (Gov.uk, 2023).
 It was first established in the UK in 1709 under Queen Anne to protect the interests of publishers.

-The artist William Hogarth (1697-1764), known for his satirical drawing, paintings and engravings such as Gin Lane or The Rake's Progress, lobbied parliament to defend and protect the rights of artists.
-His work was supposed to be distributed via subscription but many illegal copies were circulated for which he did not gain any revenue.
-From his action the first Copyright Act was proclaimed in 1735.
+The artist William Hogarth (1697-1764), known for his satirical drawings, paintings and engravings such as Gin Lane or The Rake's Progress, lobbied parliament to defend and protect the rights of artists.
+His work was supposed to be distributed via subscription, but many illegal copies were circulated, for which he did not gain any revenue.
+From his action, the first Copyright Act was proclaimed in 1735.

 The main principles of the act were to ensure that people who produced creative works would keep doing so and would be rewarded for it, and that anyone who wanted to exploit this work would have to reward the original creator.